weichihuab/ML_B-C-N/README.md

+#Description

+This respository is the machine learning implementation to predict mechanical properties of a given compound.
+Find more information in the preprint: https://arxiv.org/abs/2011.02038

+#Data

+The data used in our paper is from Materials Project DFT database.

 The python code could be executed using python 3.7.

 1. The folder "includes" has a module for generating 60 features used in this study.
-(The version of pymatgen used in features_gen.py is 2021.2.16, and please find detailed information for features in the preprint: https://arxiv.org/abs/2011.02038)
+(The version of pymatgen used in features_gen.py is 2021.2.16)

 2. The data.json file contains samples from Materials Project with their chemical formula and mechanical properties like bulk and shear modulus.